dougwollison/gridstrap/README.md

 widths should be the width of the container + the gutter width.
 For example, `$lg-screen: 1200px` and `$gutter: 30px` will result in a container of 1170px.

+You can define additional breakpoints by defining them via `gridstrap-setup-columns` and calling `gridstrap-breakpoint` with the desired container width and midfix value.
+Example, for REALLY wide screens:

+    @include gridstrap-setup-columns('hg');
+    @include gridstrap-breakpoint(1650px, 'hg');

 Gridstrap comes with a few additional classes:

 * `.span-`: A centered column of a particular column size.